Bruised, battered but still standing tall: India win the test of character at Sydney

 Then, when Pant and Pujara fell within 22 runs of each other, Australia felt they could see the finish line.
 But Vihari and Ashwin put up a brave front.

 Vihari pulled his hamstring while going for a single.
 Ashwin, because of a back problem, wasn’t even able to sit in the dressing room.
-He had watched the entire Pujara-Pant partnership on his feet in the dressing room.
+He had watched the entire Pujara-Pant partnership on his feet.
 To add to that, their batting form in the series had been poor.

 But between them, they found a necessary equilibrium.